pulumi-pequod/pequod-mlc-stackmgmt/sdk/python/README.md

 make dist
 ```

+* Push/merge the code to the main branch.

 ## Publish the Plugins
 * Create a new github release of this repo using the same version number in the Makefile.
 * Upload the files in the `dist` folder as attachments to the release.

 ## Publish the SDKs
-Be sure to push the updated code to the repo and merged to the main branch.

 ### Typescript
 Pequod uses AWS CodeArtifact repo for TS SDKs.